Norway: Tourism

-In 2008, Norway ranked 17th in the World Economic Forum's Travel and Tourism Competitiveness Report.
+In 2019, Norway ranked 20th in the World Economic Forum's Travel and Tourism Competitiveness Report.
 Tourism in Norway contributed to 4.2% of the gross domestic product as reported in 2016.
 Every one in fifteen people throughout the country work in the tourism industry.
 Tourism is seasonal in Norway, with more than half of total tourists visiting between the months of May and August.

 The main attractions of Norway are the varied landscapes that extend across the Arctic Circle.
-It is famous for its fjord-indented coastline and its mountains, ski resorts, lakes and woods.
-Popular tourist destinations in Norway include Oslo, Ålesund, Bergen, Stavanger, Trondheim, Kristiansand and Tromsø.
+It is famous for its coastline and its mountains, ski resorts, lakes and woods.
+Popular tourist destinations in Norway include Oslo, Ålesund, Bergen, Stavanger, Trondheim, Kristiansand, Arendal, Tromsø, Fredrikstad, and Tønsberg.
 Much of the nature of Norway remains unspoiled, and thus attracts numerous hikers and skiers.
-The fjords, mountains and waterfalls in Western and Northern Norway attract several hundred thousand foreign tourists each year.
-In the cities, cultural idiosyncrasies such as the Holmenkollen ski jump attract many visitors, as do landmarks such as Bergen's Bryggen and Oslo's Vigeland Sculpture Park.
+The fjords, mountains and waterfalls in Western Norway and Northern Norway attract several hundred thousand foreign tourists each year.
+In the cities, cultural idiosyncrasies such as the Holmenkollen ski jump in Oslo and Saga Oseberg in Tønsberg attract many visitors, as do landmarks such as Bryggen in Bergen, Vigeland installation in Frogner Park in Oslo, Nidaros Cathedral in Trondheim, Fredrikstad Fortress (Gamlebyen) in Fredrikstad, and the ruin park of Tønsberg Fortress in Tønsberg.

 Demographics

 Population

-Norway's population was 5,384,576 people in the third quarter of 2020.
+Norway's population was 5,585,044 people in the fourth quarter of 2024.
 Norwegians are an ethnic North Germanic people.
-Since the late 20th century, Norway has attracted immigrants from southern and central Europe, the Middle East, Africa, Asia and beyond.

-The total fertility rate (TFR) in 2018 was estimated at 1.56 children born per woman, below the replacement rate of 2.1, it remains considerably below the high of 4.69 children born per woman in 1877.
-In 2018 the median age of the Norwegian population was 39.3 years.
+The total fertility rate (TFR) in 2023 was estimated at 1.40 children born per woman, below the replacement rate of 2.1, it remains considerably below the high of 4.69 children born per woman in 1877.
+In 2024 the median age of the Norwegian population was 40 years.

-In 2012, an official study showed that 86% of the total population have at least one parent who was born in Norway.
-In 2020 approximately 980,000 individuals (18.2%) were immigrants and their descendants.
-Among these approximately 189,000 are children of immigrants, born in Norway.

-Of these 980,000 immigrants and their descendants: